 Yale-Brown Obsessive Compulsive Scale (Y-BOCS)

-A series of question that allow us to understand how severe your Obsessive Compulsive Disorder (OCD) may be.
+The Y-BOCS is used to help understand how severe your Obsessive Compulsive Disorder (OCD) may be.

 Drug Abuse Screening Test (DAST-10)

 The following questions concern information about your possible involvement with drugs not including alcoholic beverages during the past 12 months.